Liberation cutting

 Liberation cutting may be superficially similar to an overstory removal cutting.
 The major difference between these is that in the overstory removal, regeneration was deliberate and the best trees were saved for the final harvest.
-In the liberation cutting, the worst trees remain and regeneration was likely an afterthought to a logging operation.
+In the liberation cutting, the worst trees remain and regeneration an afterthought to a logging operation.

-Harvesting the undesired trees is not a requirement in liberation operations; the poor quality trees may be killed in place and left as snags, or felled and left to contribute coarse woody debris.
+Harvesting the undesired trees is not a requirement in liberation operations; the poor quality trees may be removed in place and left as snags, or felled and left to contribute coarse woody debris.